Vegan Pumpkin Bread (Easy + Healthy)

 How To Store + Freeze

-• Counter + Refrigerator: Once cooled, pumpkin bread can be stored, covered, on the counter for up to 3 – 4 days.
-Or store in the refrigerator for up to one week.
+Counter + Refrigerator: Once cooled, pumpkin bread can be stored, covered, on the counter for up to 3 – 4 days.
+You can also store it in the refrigerator for up to one week.

-• Freezer: Vegan pumpkin bread is freezer friendly and can be stored in the freezer for up to 2 – 3 months.
+Freezer: Vegan pumpkin bread is freezer-friendly and can be stored in the freezer for up to 2 – 3 months.
 To freeze, let cool completely and store in freezer wrap or freezer bags, removing as much air as possible before closing.
 Let thaw in the refrigerator.
 Pumpkin bread can also be stored, covered, on the counter for up to 3 – 4 days.
-Or store in the refrigerator for up to a week.
+You can also keep in the refrigerator for up to a week.

 More Vegan Quick Bread Recipes!

-Vegan quick breads are the best!
-They are so easy to make and can be kept stored in the refrigerator or freezer to keep longer.
+Vegan quick breads are the best and so easy to make!
 Take a look at these other quick bread recipes, you just may find yourself a new favorite!

 If you try this pumpkin loaf recipe or have a question, please let me know!
 Leave a comment and rate it below.
 I love to hear what you think, or any changes you make.